Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/system-architecture/Algorithm_Design.md

 In a similar fashion to document tokenization, the user's query has to be tokenized into individual words of significance, and filler words such as "is" and "a" can be removed.
 Stemming involves reducing words to their most basic form.

-*there's also query expansion and contextual analysis, do not know if we should mention these*

 Once the query is translated, it will be used to retrieve the most relevant documents.

 ## Retreival Augmented Generation (RAG)